drjubbs/dota-stats/README.md

 # TODO
 - Increase number of threads from 8 to 16 to see if we can fetch more data?
+  - Moved to urllib3, see if this resolves protocol errors I was seeing before.
 - Use new MariaDB database to compare pre- and post-patch winrrates.
 - Migrate `fetch.py` over to using MariaDB
   - Needs to load initial dictionary of known matches on started (at least within a reasonable data range)